wdporter/i-am-that-vuepress/56-consciousness-arising-world-arises/readme.md

 it has the power to consume mountains of sticks and fill the universe with smoke.

 Timelessly the self actualises itself, without exhausting its infinite possibilities.
 In the incense stick simile, the stick is the body and the smoke is the mind.
 As long as the mind is busy with its contortions, it does not perceive its own source.
 The *guru* comes and turns your attention to the spark within.
 By its very nature the mind is outward-turned; it always tends to seek for the source of things among the things themselves; to be told to look for the source within, is, in a way, the beginning of a new life.
-Awareness takes the place of consciousness; in consciousness there is the ‘I’ who is conscious while awareness is undivided; awareness is aware of itself.
-The ‘I am’ is a thought while awareness is not a thought; there is no ‘I am aware’ in awareness.
+Awareness takes the place of consciousness; in consciousness there is the “I” who is conscious while awareness is undivided; awareness is aware of itself.
+The “I Am” is a thought while awareness is not a thought; there is no “I am aware” in awareness.
 Consciousness is an attribute while awareness is not, one can be aware of being conscious, but not conscious of awareness.
 God is the totality of consciousness, but awareness is beyond all — being as well as not-being.

 **Q:**&ensp;I had started with the question about the condition of a man after death.
 When his body is destroyed, what happens to his consciousness?
 Does he